Location: Cote d’Ivoire, Ghana, Mali and Senegal

-Now the Ghana-based company is on track to finance and install a further 60,000 systems, and open a fourth market in Burkina Faso following a successful US$25m Series C funding round.
+Now the Ghana-based company is on track to finance and install a further 60,000 systems, and open a fourth market in Mali following a successful US$25m Series C funding round.

 During the round, Camco-managed REPP provided US$1.1m in equity financing, matched by integrated energy company Total Energy Ventures, with further commitments from existing shareholders.
 The remaining US$20 million has been provided in the form of debt, being led by the UK-owned development finance institution CDC Group investing $15m.

 Scaling up PEG’s operations is expected to provide a raft of economic, environmental and health benefits for the region’s rural communities, where off-grid households are currently spending US$14 – US$20 per month on kerosene, candles, batteries and phone charging.